paperllc/eslint-config-paper/README.md

 **You will extend only the rules.**

-**You need to configure other option by yourself, as well as installing all the dependencies.**
+**You need to configure other options by yourself, as well as installing all the dependencies.**

 ### WebStorm